 Code42 CrashPlan (previously CrashPlan PROe) can be configured to support HIPAA compliance.
-CrashPlan PRO and CrashPlan for Home do not support HIPAA compliance.
+CrashPlan for Small Business and CrashPlan for Home do not support HIPAA compliance.
 Learn more about Code42 CrashPlan and HIPAA compliance.

-If you have additional questions that our online resources don't address, our Customer Champions are happy to assist via email, live chat, and phone with Code42 CrashPlan support or CrashPlan PRO support.
+If you have additional questions that our online resources don't address, our Customer Champions are happy to assist via email, live chat, and phone with Code42 CrashPlan support or CrashPlan for Small Business (previously CrashPlan PRO) support.
 We also provide User Forums where you can discuss Code42 CrashPlan with other users.